m-umar-j/Auto-hype/README.md

 ## TPE Hyperparameter Optimization

 Using Hyperopt, TPE algorithm optimizes the hyperparameters for each model type over a predefined number of trials (`max_evals`).
 The best set of hyperparameters for each model is printed after optimization.
+## Best Hyperparameters Found
+The results from TPE optimization yield the best hyperparameters for each model.
+These hyperparameters are compared with those obtained from the initial random search to demonstrate the effectiveness of TPE in improving model performance.
+Random forest was the best performing model in both cases.
+For HyperOpt, the best set of hyperparameters with ROC AUC score 0.9462645 are:

+Best parameters for random_forest: {'criterion': 0,
+ 'max_depth': 990.0,
+ 'min_samples_leaf': 2.0,
+ 'min_samples_split': 3.0,
+ 'n_estimators': 450.0}

+For this model, the best set of hyperparameters with ROC AUC score 0.94467389 are:
+{'n_estimators': 64,
+ 'max_depth': 5,
+ 'min_samples_split': 2,
+ 'min_samples_leaf': 6}

 ## Learning Curve Plotting